reactjs/it.react.dev/src/content/learn/you-might-not-need-an-effect.md

 }

 function useOnlineStatus() {
-  // ✅ Good: Subscribing to an external store with a built-in Hook return useSyncExternalStore(
+  // ✅ Buono: Iscriviti ad uno store esterno con un Hook built-in return useSyncExternalStore(
     subscribe, // React won't resubscribe for as long as you pass the same function () => navigator.onLine, // How to get the value on the client